-During the year, all teachers who teach in the cell subject are at your disposal.
-You can contact them at any time (by email or in person) and arrange a consultation with them at any time of the year and ask about the lessons.
+During the year, all the teachers who teach in the Cell subject are at your disposal.
+You can contact them at any time (by a specific email or personally) and arrange a consultation with them at any time of the year and ask about the lessons.

-Regarding the general information in the subject Cell, the email is bunka@lf3.cuni.cz.
+If you have any questions about general information about the subject Cell, please email bunka@lf3.cuni.cz.